 Aside from the weekly review, a designated member of the PRS team can be contacted for any issues or questions the LAMP Fellow would like to discuss.

 Reporting to the MP: On a day-to-day basis, the LAMP Fellows need to report to their assigned MPs.
-This entails checking with them for any tasks that have been assigned, presenting the completed work, briefing the MP, suggesting any issues that the MP might want to raise, etc. Reporting to PRS: PRS will conduct weekly review meetings with all LAMP Fellows.
+This entails checking with them for any tasks that have been assigned, presenting the completed work, briefing the MP, keeping a track of the work going on in the Parliament, etc. Reporting to PRS: PRS will conduct weekly review meetings with all LAMP Fellows.
 This meeting will involve taking stock of the progress of the LAMP Fellows, resolving any issues and clarifying doubts.
 Each LAMP Fellow needs to strictly maintain a log of tasks undertaken.

 The responsibility of arranging accommodation in Delhi rests with the LAMP Fellow.